-Complete Your E-File Authorization Form
+How to File Electronically Sign Your E-File Authorization Form

-Maximize your deductions, and make the most of tax season this year.
+We understand that tax preparation is confusing and exhausting.
+Even something as simple as signing your return requires multiple steps!
+Fortunately, we can help you maximize your deductions, and make the most of tax season this year.
 To contact one of our experienced tax professionals today, call (919) 872-0866 or complete the contact form below.